 - Beneful Incredibites for small dogs is proudly produced in Purina-owned U.S. facilities.

-- REAL BEEF OR CHICKEN FIRST: This healthy wet dog food variety pack is made with real, high-quality beef or chicken as the first ingredient
+- REAL CHICKEN FIRST: This Blue Buffalo wet dog food is made with real, high-quality chicken as the #1 ingredient for a protein-rich, flavorful meal

 - 100 percent complete and balanced adult dog food pouch